For your convenience, several common customer questions are answered right here.

 Q: How much does editing cost?

 A: Please see my rates page for details on my services and how much each one costs.
 Depending on what you need, professional editing can represent a significant investment– typically $30-40 for every 1000 words in the document.
-That investment, however, gets you the benefit of my significant expertise: I have a Ph.D. in English, I’ve been studying writing and rhetoric for more than 20 years, I taught university-level English and literature courses for nine years, and I’ve been editing for just over a decade.
+That investment, however, gets you the benefit of my significant expertise: I have a Ph.D. in English, I’ve been studying writing and rhetoric for more than 20 years, I have taught university-level English and literature to thousands of students, and I’ve been editing professionally for well over a decade.
 You also get peace of mind, knowing that your published work is free of writing errors, and that it expresses your ideas and arguments in a professional and rhetorically effective manner.

 Q: Can you guarantee that my article/book will get published?